foundation/foundation-sites/docs/pages/starter-projects.md

 ---
 title: Starter Projects
 description: We have a few starter project templates that can be installed with the Foundation CLI.
 You can also download them manually!
+If you are using WordPress, Angular or other integrations, there is likely a starter project for you!
 previous:
-  url: installation.html
+  url: updating.html
-  title: Installation
+  title: Updating
 next:
   url: compatibility.html
   title: Compatibility